Carmen Sandiego (video game series): Where on the Web Is Carmen Sandiego?

 On September 1, 1999, Internet solutions firm Rare Medium created a Carmen Sandiego website for The Learning Company which included a Where on the Web is Carmen Sandiego? game that took kids through educational links.

 Where on the Web Is Carmen Sandiego? was a free online adventure for grades 4-8.
 The game built reading comprehension and critical thinking skills.
 Student teams completed one cross-curricular mission per week during the six-week challenge.
 Teams could save their progress for later completion.
 Every class that completed four of six missions would have a chance to win a new computer loaded with The Learning Company educational software.
 The program began in February 2000.
 The synopsis says: "As special agents of the ACME Detective Agency, kids will embark on missions to track down the devious Carmen Sandiego and her cohorts, collecting clues and learning about the world (and the Internet) to solve the case".
 The project was design directed by Eric Wood.

 Where in the World Is Carmen Sandiego?
 (2011)

 In 2011, a Facebook version of Where in the World Is Carmen Sandiego? was released.

-Where in the World Is Carmen Sandiego?
-(2014)

-In 2014, the Internet Archive began hosting an embedded DOSBox emulator running a copy of the original Where in the World Is Carmen Sandiego?.